yuvalmGS/gigaspaces-wiki-jekyll/sbp/mainframe-integration.markdown

 ## JCICS

-[JCICS|http://publib.boulder.ibm.com/infocenter/cicsts/v3r1/index.jsp?topic=%2Fcom.ibm.cics.ts31.doc%2Fdfhpj%2Ftopics%2Fdfhpjlp.htm] (provided by CICS) is the Java equivalent of the EXEC CICS application programming interface (API) that you would use with other CICS supported languages, such as COBOL.
+depanlinkJCICStengahlinkhttp://publib.boulder.ibm.com/infocenter/cicsts/v3r1/index.jsp?topic=%2Fcom.ibm.cics.ts31.doc%2Fdfhpj%2Ftopics%2Fdfhpjlp.htmbelakanglink (provided by CICS) is the Java equivalent of the EXEC CICS application programming interface (API) that you would use with other CICS supported languages, such as COBOL.
 It allows you to access CICS resources and integrate your Java programs with programs written in other languages.
 Most of the functions of the EXEC CICS API are supported.
-For a description of the JCICS API, see [The JCICS class library|http://publib.boulder.ibm.com/infocenter/cicsts/v3r1/topic/com.ibm.cics.ts31.doc/dfhpj/topics/dfhpjl9.htm#dfhpjl9].
+For a description of the JCICS API, see depanlinkThe JCICS class librarytengahlinkhttp://publib.boulder.ibm.com/infocenter/cicsts/v3r1/topic/com.ibm.cics.ts31.doc/dfhpj/topics/dfhpjl9.htm#dfhpjl9belakanglink.
 You may leverage JCICS to allow Java application and native (COBOL) programs running on the mainframe.
 You may use GigaSpaces IMDG notifications and update the mainframe applications with every change within the IMDG in a transparent manner.

 depanimagemainframeIntegration.jpgtengahimage/attachment_files/sbp/mainframeIntegration.jpgbelakangimage

 References:
-- The [official Redbook on JVM Server|http://www.redbooks.ibm.com/abstracts/sg248038.html?Open] that explains how to deploy applications to a JVM Server on the Mainframe.
+- The depanlinkofficial Redbook on JVM Servertengahlinkhttp://www.redbooks.ibm.com/abstracts/sg248038.html?Openbelakanglink that explains how to deploy applications to a JVM Server on the Mainframe.
-- [Sample JCICS programs|http://www.redbooks.ibm.com/abstracts/sg245275.html?Open] - A COBOL program invokes the Java program (JVMPool or JVMServer) using the EXEC CICS LINK PROGRAM API and passes in a CommArea or a Channel which is a mechanism to send data to the Java program.
+- depanlinkSample JCICS programstengahlinkhttp://www.redbooks.ibm.com/abstracts/sg245275.html?Openbelakanglink - A COBOL program invokes the Java program (JVMPool or JVMServer) using the EXEC CICS LINK PROGRAM API and passes in a CommArea or a Channel which is a mechanism to send data to the Java program.

 ## Web Services